789ni812/imgdescriptor/spec.md

 - [ ] **XX.1: Design TurnCard Component**
   - Create a new `TurnCard` component that encapsulates all per-turn data:
     - Image for the turn
-    - Image description (in an accordion section)
+    - Image description (in an always-expandable/collapsible accordion section; shows content or 'Not available yet')
-    - Story (in an accordion section, with loader/spinner if generating)
+    - Story (in an always-expandable/collapsible accordion section; shows content or 'Not available yet')
-    - Choices (only for the current turn, in an accordion section, with loader if generating)
+    - Choices (in an always-expandable/collapsible accordion section; shows content or 'Not available yet')
+    - After a choice is made, show all choices and clearly indicate the selected one and its outcome.
     - Character stats snapshot for that turn (optional, if useful)
     - User's selected choice and outcome (after selection)
+    - Accordions are always user-expandable/collapsible for all turns and sections.
+    - If content is missing, show 'Not available yet' in the section.
     - Ensure the card is visually distinct and clearly labeled with the turn number.

 - [ ] **XX.2: Remove Redundant Global Components**
   - Remove or hide the global image description, story, and choice components from the main layout.